apache/stratos/samples/applications/wordpress-extended/README.md

-Wordpress Application
+Wordpress Extended Application
 =====================
-Wordpress application consists of a cartridge group which includes a MySQL cartridge and PHP cartridge.
-It defines a startup dependency to start MySQL cluster first and PHP cluster second once the MySQL cluster is active.
+Wordpress extended application consists of a cartridge group which includes a MySQL cartridge, a PHP cartridge and an extra Tomcat cartridge on the top level.

 Application folder structure
 ----------------------------